simonsobs/SOLikeT/README.rst

 Installation
 ============

-For a set of detailed instructions for different machines (e.g. NERSC), please see `the installation page <INSTALL.rst>`_.
+For a set of detailed instructions for different machines (e.g. NERSC, M1 Mac), please see `the installation page <INSTALL.rst>`_.

 To install SOLikeT we expect that you have the following system-level tools: